Rajouri: Air

 Rajouri Airport is located 1 km from the town but currently is non-operational.
 The nearest airport to Rajouri is Jammu Airport which located 154 kilometres from Rajouri and is a 4 hr drive.
-Helicopter services linking Rajouri district to Jammu started on September 13, 2017 but it was aborted later.
+Helicopter services linking Rajouri district to Jammu started on 13 September 2017, but it was aborted later.

 Rail

-Rajouri doesn't have its own railway station.
+Rajouri does not have its own railway station.
 The nearest railway station to Rajouri is Jammu Tawi railway station which is located at a distance of 151 kilometres from the town and is a 4 hr drive.
 There are plans to connect Rajouri by rail through the Jammu–Poonch Railway Line in the near future.

 Road

 Rajouri is well-connected by road to other towns, villages and cities of Jammu and Kashmir.
 The NH 144A passes through Rajouri.